On this page:

 If the agent's estimated selling price changes, or the seller rejects a higher written offer, the agent must remove or update:

-- online advertising within one business day, and
+- online advertising within 1 business day, and

 - all other advertising as soon as practicable.